-- · Depict profanity, obscenity or violence. - $\cdot$ Promote the use of tobacco, drugs, alcohol or other illegal or harmful products. - · Contain sexually suggestive messages. - · Unduly expose or reveal skin or undergarments. - ·Containlanguageorsymbolsthatoffendordemeananidentifiable 11 person or group or otherwise infringe on the rights of others in violation of the Board harassment or discrimination policies.
+- Depict profanity, obscenity or violence. - · Promote the use of tobacco, drugs, alcohol or other illegal or harmful products. - · Contain sexually suggestive messages. - · Unduly expose or reveal skin or undergarments. - · Contain language or symbols that offend or demean an identifiable person or group or otherwise infringe on the rights of others in violation of the Board harassment or discrimination policies.

-- Cause, or is likely to cause, a substantial or material disruption to school activities or the orderly operation of the school, including, but not limited to symbols of hate, both current and historic, hate groups, and gang-related attire. - Contain profane, disrespectful or discourteous expression which is lewd or inconsistent with civil discourse and behavior. - Endanger health or safety.
+- · Cause, or is likely to cause, a substantial or material disruption to school activities or the orderly operation of the school, including, but not limited to symbols of hate, both current and historic, hate groups, and gang-related attire. - · Contain profane, disrespectful or discourteous expression which is lewd or inconsistent with civil discourse and behavior. - · Endanger health or safety.